s1ck/gdl/README.md

 ()-->()<--()-->()
 ```

-Define a graph (must contain at least one vertex):
+Define a graph with one vertex (graphs can be empty):

 ```
 [()]